 Poor vision or blindness is again one of the commonest problems of old age.
 This is one of the major reasons for their frustration and depression, as they lose their independence and their capability of carrying out their personal chores without help.
 The various conditions that cause vision loss or poor vision include cataract, diabetic retinopathy, macular degeneration, temporal arteritis, hypertensive retinopathy, glaucoma, and detached retina.
-Vision changes have some serious impact on the lives of our elderly
+Vision changes have some serious impact on the lives of our loved ones.

 They will find difficulty in doing the following activities:

 - They face grave difficulty in reading the newspaper, medication labels

 - Are unable to safely cross the roads or are no longer capable of driving safely

 - They are now more susceptible to falls and accidents

 Our loved onesy with poor vision or vision loss do need some help in doing their daily activities.

 Tips for caregivers to help their loved ones:

 - While communicating, make sure you use a clear and natural voice.
 Be calm and speak clearly to your loved one.

 - Let your loved one know that you are leaving the room or are in the same room.